bootscore/bootscore/README.md

 ## Help

+### Discussions
 Check the [documentation](https://bootscore.me/category/documentation/).
+If you have a general question or need help with your project, feel free to open a new [discussion](https://github.com/bootscore/bootscore/discussions).
+Maybe your question is in [help wanted](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+label%3A%22help+wanted%22+) labeled issues already solved.

+### Issues
-If you have a question, find a bug or have an idea, feel free to open an issue.
+If you find a bug or have a feature idea, you're welcome to open an [issue](https://github.com/bootscore/bootscore/issues).
+Please check [closed issues](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+is%3Aclosed) first to avoid duplicates.

+### Newsletter
 For important updates read the [blog](https://bootscore.me/category/blog/) and subscribe to the [newsletter](https://bootscore.me/category/blog/#newsletter).
 You will be informed if there is something new you should know.

+### Pull requests

+We’re happy if you want to contribute.
+Just fork the repository, do your changes and create a pull request.
+Every PR will be reviewed.
+If everything is fine we’ll merge your changes to the `main` branch.

 ## License & Credits